 The algorithm takes a range of inputs into account, such as customer preferences, purchase history, third-party data, and contextual information.

-Recommendation is a widely used technique by eCommerce merchants to assist customers in locating the best option.
+The recommendation is a widely used technique by eCommerce merchants to assist customers in locating the best option.

 For instance, Amazon recommends products to consumers based on their activity on the site and any previous purchases.

 Netflix recommends television shows and movies depending on a user’s involvement with categories such as drama, comedy, and action.

 While eBay manually collects user feedback on products in order to recommend them to customers who demonstrate similar patterns.